-Denouncing 'dangerous strategy', Brexit minister quits in blow to Britain's May
+Warning of 'weak' UK position, Brexit minister quits in blow to Britain's May

-LONDON (Reuters) - Brexit Secretary David Davis said on Monday he had resigned to stop Prime Minister Theresa May from handing too much power to the European Union, increasing the pressure on a British leader struggling to overcome Brexit divisions.
+LONDON (Reuters) - Brexit Secretary David Davis said on Monday he had resigned over “dangerous” British government plans for leaving the European Union in a blow to Prime Minister Theresa May that could complicate already fraught Brexit negotiations.

-Davis, who campaigned for Brexit in Britain’s 2016 referendum, told BBC radio that a hard-won agreement with her cabinet team of ministers had given “too much away, too easily” to EU negotiators, who, he feared, would simply ask for more.
+Davis, who campaigned for Brexit in Britain’s 2016 referendum, said that a hard-won agreement with her cabinet team of ministers had given “too much away, too easily” to EU negotiators, who, he feared, would simply ask for more.

-His late-night resignation, followed by at least one other minister in the Brexit department, is a blow to May, who was momentarily buoyed on Friday after seemingly thrashing out a deal to keep the closest possible trading ties with her cabinet to support her plans to leave the EU.
+His late-night departure, followed by one other minister in the Brexit department, raises the stakes for May, who was buoyed on Friday after thrashing out a deal with her cabinet to keep the closest possible trading ties with the EU.

-It raises questions over whether she can sell her plan to Britain’s equally divided parliament and may embolden those wanting to unseat her.
+Many eurosceptics have expressed anger over the agreed negotiating stance, calling it a betrayal of her promise for a clean break with the bloc that has raised the prospect that some could try to unseat her.

+But by appointing Brexit campaigner Dominic Raab as Davis’ replacement, May might hope to quell some of that anger.

+Sterling rallied, as traders bet Davis’ resignation would not endanger May and instead focused on the newly-announced deal that markets believe makes a “soft Brexit” more likely.

-The resignation may also further complicate an already fraught Brexit, with less than nine months before Britain leaves and just over three before the EU says it wants a deal that will mark Britain’s biggest foreign and trade policy shift in decades.
-But the pound rose, with traders saying the compromise plan made a “soft Brexit” more likely.
+Davis’ resignation may also further disrupt Brexit talks, with less than nine months before Britain leaves and just over three before the EU says it wants a deal that will mark Britain’s biggest foreign and trade policy shift in decades.

+Guy Verhofstadt, the European Parliament’s chief Brexit coordinator, said he had enjoyed working with Davis and that he hoped Britain would unite “around a position to conclude a broad Association Agreement with the EU”.

-“My fear is they will take what we have offered already and then demand some more.
-That has been their practice throughout the last year and I fear, in fact, if anything, this is just the start,” Davis said.
+Davis said he feared the EU would “take what we have offered already and then demand some more.
+That has been their practice throughout the last year and I fear, in fact, if anything, this is just the start.”

-“It seems to me we are giving too much away, too easily, and that is a dangerous strategy at this time.”
+“It seems to me we are giving too much away, too easily, and that is a dangerous strategy at this time,” he told BBC radio.

 Denying that he wanted to unseat the prime minister, he said he would now “argue for being as firm as possible.”